broadinstitute/seqr-loading-pipelines/README.md

 ## 🚶‍♂️ ClickHouse Load Walkthrough
 - The Clickhouse Load follows the pattern established in the [Making a Large Data Load Resilient](https://clickhouse.com/blog/supercharge-your-clickhouse-data-loads-part3) blog
-	- Rows are first loaded into a `staging` database that copies the production `TABLE`s and `MATERIALIZED VIEWS`.
+	- Rows are first loaded into a `staging` database that copies the production `TABLE`s and `MATERIALIZED VIEW`s.
 	- After all `entries` are inserted, we validate the inserted row count and finalize the per-project allele frequency aggregation.
 	- Partitions are atomically moved from the `staging` environment to production.